 Top 10 Health Benefits of Raw Honey You Should Know

-Raw honey is good for your health.
-It's that simple.
-But before explaining why, let's pause to learn about "raw honey."
-Not all of the honey sold in stores is the same.
-To increase honey clarity, and to prevent the honey from crystallizing, some companies will heat the honey to 160 degrees Fahrenheit and then use high pressure to force the honey through dense filters.
+Consumption of raw honey is safe for children and adults.
+However, one should avoid giving honey to infants below 12 months old. (* Please ask your health experts before consuming).
+Let’s start with what we consider “raw honey.”
+Not all of honey sold in stores is the same.
+To increase honey clarity and to prevent the honey from crystallizing, some companies will heat the honey to 160º Fahrenheit and then use high pressure to force the honey through dense filters.
 This over-processing either kills or removes a lot of the good stuff in honey such as pollen, propolis, enzymes, vitamins and minerals.
-What a waste.
-Only raw honey (unpasteurized and unfiltered) boosts your immune system and provides other health benefits.
-In truth, eating raw honey and healthy living go together like summer and sunshine.
+Only raw honey (unpasteurized and unfiltered) has the ability to boost your immune system and provide other health benefits.
+Raw honey and healthy living go together like summer and sunshine.

 Is it safe to eat raw honey?

 Absolutely - with only one caveat.
 Raw honey is much better for you than over-processed and pasteurized honey.
 This article explains why.
-But raw honey should not be given to children under 1 year old.
-Raw honey may contain bacteria for which infants have not yet developed immune system defenses.
-But for the rest of us, a spoonful of honey every day is good for you.
+Raw honey should not be given to children under one year of age, as it may contain bacteria for which infants have not yet developed immune system defenses.
+For the rest of us, is a spoonful of honey every day is good for you?
+Yes, it is